What Is Raynaud's Phenomenon?

 - Vitamin B6.
 150-200 mg once a day for four days, followed by 25 mg/day once a day.

-- Many mothers have reported that massaging olive oil into the breast and nipple does give relief and decreases the occurrence of the vasospasms overall.
+- Many mothers have reported that massaging olive oil into the breast and nipple relieves and decreases vasospasms.

 - Drink plenty of liquids to prevent dehydration, which can lower the amount of blood moving through the blood vessels.